berkeley-cs61as/markdown-courseware/textbook/chapter16 6 - scheme1.scm and Generic Operators/section05 Scheme 1.md

 ## Getting Started

-Load the racket-1 interpreter from the file
+Load the racket-1 interpreter in Racket using the following Racket command:

-       ~cs61as/lib/racket1.rkt
+       (require "~cs61as/lib/racket1.rkt")

 We'll soon have you modifying the racket-1 code, so it's a good idea to copy this file to your own account.
-You can copy the file to your own account using
+You can copy the file to your own account using the following UNIX command:

        cp ~cs61as/lib/racket1.rkt .